Gomukhasana takes its name from the Sanskrit words ‘Go’, meaning cow, ‘Mukha’, meaning face, and ‘Asana’, meaning pose.

 - Cures sciatica

-- Helps in high blood-pressure
+- Helps with high blood pressure

 - Reproductive organs are toned up.